Terciel-22/flutter_overflows/README.md

 3. Column/Row Overflow

-- Scenario: The combined width or height of children within a Column or Row exceeds the available space.
+s- Scenario: The combined width or height of children within a Column or Row exceeds the available space.

 - Solutions:
   - Wrap the Column or Row with a `SingleChildScrollView` to enable scrolling.
   - Use `ListView`, `GridView`, or `Wrap` widgets to handle the overflow by providing scrolling or wrapping functionality.